msalmon00/Portfolio/README.md

 ## NSDUH Substance Use, Emotional Distress, and Substance Treatment Analysis:
-For this project, I utilized the 2015 National Survey on Drug Use and Health.
+For this project, I utilized the 2015 National Survey on Drug Use and Health (NSDUH).
 This is a survey commissioned by the Substance Abuse and Mental Health Services Administration (SAMHSA), which began periodically in 1971, and has been conducted annually since 1990.
 The target population of this survey is civilian, noninstitutionalized US citizens aged 12 and above.

 In exploring the data, I wanted to examine several aspects of respondents' substance use over time.
 These included lifetime use of substances across all respondents, patterns in ages of first use and most recent use of various substances, frequency of use for various substances, and rates of dependence and abuse of substances among individuals reporting use in the last 12 months.